-Those products made for festive occasions or for religious needs are found to be decorated when seen in comparison to the products of everyday use.
-Crafts communities have responded to function and the need for an identity by creating structural and formal variations that can only be explained by their search for a unique form of expression that could distinguish their community from that of another.
+Those products made for festive occasions or for religious needs are found to be decorated when seen in comparison to the of everyday products use. communities have responded to function and the need for an identity by creating structural and formal variations that can only be explained by their search for a unique form of expression that could distinguish their community from that of another.
 The aesthetics of these products is therefore a product of both the functional requirements as well as the cultural need for a unique form of expression.